alty-ir/Resume/README.md

 # Resume
-Ali Tabesh (Backend Developer) resume in Latex
+Ali Tabesh (Web Developer) resume in Latex

 More about me at [https://alitabesh.ir](https://alitabesh.ir)